 Other Evidence-Based Treatments

 In addition to Cognitive Behavioral Therapy, Drs.
-Gordon and Kagan are also trained in other evidence-based approaches to psychotherapy.
+Gordon, Kagan, Leoni are also trained in other evidence-based approaches to psychotherapy.
 Click here to learn more about these other approaches that Drs.
-Gordon and Kagan integrate into treatment.
+Gordon, Kagan, and Leoni integrate into treatment.